Nope. Gordy said nope! So did the godawful thing in the sky.

 I think all of us have unglamourous answers to the above questions.
 I admit I do.
 And that’s why the story unnerved me so much.

-On the use of animals and the Travis incident to personify the above phenomena, which I suspect might draw some criticism, I personally don’t think Peele is expressing any phobia of animals.
+On the use of animals and the Travis incident to personify the above phenomena, decisions that I suspect will draw criticism, I personally don’t think Peele is expressing any phobia of animals.
 Instead, I believe he is declaring his disdain for the way animals are used in showbiz.
 This, perhaps, also an allegory for the plight of non-white people in the earliest days of public entertainment.

 Moving on to technicalities, Nope regrettably displays a certain struggle with pacing.
 Some segments are too spaced out, seemingly a mirror of how easily humans are distracted.
 Intense as it overall is, I felt the finale is too long too.

 But like all great movies, the goodies far outweigh the bads.
-Outside of the story, this is one show that is confident in its acceptance of the “less is more” adage.
-And in doing so, proves that sound alone can be superior to the most visceral gore.
+Outside of the story, this is also a cinematic masterpiece that is utterly confident in its acceptance of the “less is more” adage.
+And in doing so, reminds that sound alone can be superior to the most visceral gore.

 Were I to write a list of the best movies I’ve watched in 2022, Nope will definitely be among the top entries, if not the champion.